JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 [//]: # (TODO update version for stable release)

 * `version` sets a specific ProGuard version.
-Starting with Compose Multiplatform 1.12.0-beta01, the default ProGuard version is 7.8.0.
+JDK 25 requires at least ProGuard 7.8.0, which is the default starting with Compose Multiplatform 1.12.0-beta01.
-  If you use an earlier version of Compose Multiplatform and build with JDK 25, explicitly set the version to `7.8.0`:
+  If you use an earlier version of Compose Multiplatform and build with JDK 25, explicitly set this property to `7.8.0`:
     ```kotlin
     compose.desktop {
         application {